Why We're Different From Every Other Weather Site

 When radar-indicated warnings become tornado-confirmed warnings

-A tornado warning is issued at 3:00 PM for a storm moving northeast.
-At 3:15 PM, the storm turns southeast toward a different town.
+US Example: A tornado warning is issued at 3:00 PM for a storm moving northeast.
+At 3:15 PM, the NWS updates the storm track to southeast toward a different town.
 At 3:25 PM, it's cancelled as the storm weakens.

 How We Get Tornado Warnings Faster

-Most weather websites and apps get their tornado warnings from the same place: the National Weather Service's public API.
-But there's a faster way that emergency services have been using for years.
+Most weather websites and apps get their tornado warnings from the same sources: the National Weather Service's public API for the US and Environment Canada's public feeds for Canada.
+But there are faster ways that emergency services have been using for years in both countries.

 Standard Weather Apps